 For the guacamole-style dressing, halve and destone the avocados, then scrape the flesh into a medium bowl.
 Season with sea salt and black pepper and squeeze over the lime juice.

-Now make the guacamole-style dressing.
-Scrape the avocado flesh into a medium-sized bowl, discarding the stones and skins, season with salt and pepper and squeeze over the juice of the 2 limes.
-Grate in the onion and tomato, then mash together to a chunky guacamole.
+Peel and grate in the onion along with the tomato, then mash together to a chunky guacamole.
 Chop the coriander and add it to the guacamole with plenty of extra virgin olive oil, then leave to one side.

-Place the finely chopped red onion in a small bowl, add the juice and zest of the 1 lime, toss together and leave to one side for 5–10 minutes.
 Finely chop the prawns and mix together with the crabmeat and aji amarillo paste, seasoning well.
-Mix the onions into the bowl with the prawns, leaving behind the excess juice.
+Mix in the onions, leaving behind the excess juice.